EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ---

-## 'File browser' page
+## 'File Browser' page

-The 'File browser' page provides access to your home directory on the Open OnDemand host.
+The 'File Browser' page provides access to your home directory on the Open OnDemand host.

 You can browse your home directory and there are buttons to create new files and directories, upload or download files, copy or move files or directories and delete files or directories and to change directory.